Gondola Shelving Glossary

 - Upright (also: Uprite)

 - The vertical slotted steel post forming the spine of each gondola section.
 Uprights accept shelf hooks, rail connections, and back panel clips on 1in slot spacing.
-Height options: 48, 60, 72, 84in.
+Height options: 48, 54, 60, 66, 72, 78, 84, 90, and 96 inches; further heights up to 120in and beyond available on order.
 All other components mount to or between uprights.

 - Rail